duncwillz/InteractiveView/README.md

 I'll periodically release set of UIs that could come handy in your project in this same repository.

-For learning purpose this UIs are not linked together, components only nothing like interactions eventhough is named interactive view :).
+For learning purpose this UIs are not linked together, components only, nothing like interactions eventhough is named interactive view :).

 Will cover device responsiveness and other functionalities in the future.
 This is what we have for now!!.